Seeing what you need to know when getting started in data science

 IPython offers a very user-friendly coding interface for people who don’t like coding from the command line.
-If you download and install the Anaconda Python distribution, you get your IPython/Jupyter environment, as well as NumPy, SciPy, MatPlotLib, Pandas, and scikit-learn libraries (among others) that you’ll likely need in your data sense-making procedures.
+If you download and install the free Anaconda Python distribution, you get your IPython/Jupyter environment, as well as NumPy, SciPy, MatPlotLib, Pandas, and scikit-learn libraries (among others) that you’ll likely need in your data sense-making procedures.

 The base NumPy package is the basic facilitator for scientific computing in Python.
 It provides containers/array structures that you can use to do computations with both vectors and matrices (like in R).
 SciPy and Pandas are the Python libraries that are most commonly used for scientific and technical computing.

 They offer tons of mathematical algorithms that are simply not available in other Python libraries.
 Popular functionalities include linear algebra, matrix math, sparse matrix functionalities, statistics, and data munging.
 MatPlotLib is Python’s premiere data visualization library.

 R is another popular programming language that’s used for statistical and scientific computing.
 Writing analysis and visualization routines in R is known as R scripting.
 R has been specifically developed for statistical computing, and consequently, it has a more plentiful offering of open-source statistical computing packages than Python’s offerings.